What are inverted nipples?

 Nonsurgical Inverted Nipple Correction

 Occasionally, inverted nipples can be corrected by nonsurgical means.
 This is often effective for Stage I nipple inversion.
-Anything that promotes traction on the nipples may bring them out; nursing a baby is of course the most natural method.
+Anything that promotes traction on the nipples may bring them out; nursing a baby is the most natural method.
 The creation of the vacuum effect by a suckling infant may bring out the inverted nipples.
-Similarly, a device that creates suction or negative pressure, called a NipletteTM, has been shown to successfully correct inverted nipples in selected cases.
-The more mild the inverted nipples are, the more likely they are to respond to nonsurgical methods.
+Similarly, a device that creates suction or negative pressure called a NipletteTM, has been shown to successfully correct inverted nipples in selected cases.
+Less severe grades of nipple inversion are more successfully managed by this nonsurgical method.

 Surgical Correction of Inverted Nipples

 More recently, minimally invasive and virtually scarless procedures for the correction of inverted nipples have been described.
-The techniques that most reliably fix inverted nipples involve the division of the main lactiferous duct, or milk duct.
+The techniques that most reliably fix inverted nipples involve the division of the main lactiferous (milk) ducts.

 Plastic surgery for inverted nipples is most often performed under local anesthesia.
 Compression should be avoided for one week.
 Click on the image for the Nipple Surgery Gallery or visit Dr. Chen Lee’s case illustration on Inverted Nipples Correction.